-Use automated actions to send email templates based on specific actions that users take in Workable.
+Use automated actions to trigger emails based on specific actions that users take in Workable.

 - Create an email template that you want to have sent out automatically

 - Pick an automation template

 - Set the triggers and timing for the automation

 While Super Admins design and enable specific automations, any user who takes a given action can trigger the automation.

 Thank you email: Triggered by a candidate applying to a job (note: Workable automatically sends an application confirmation email to all applications, which it is not possible to disable.
 This automation enables you to create a second, customized email.)

 Disqualification email: Triggered by disqualifying a candidate or for candidates who are automatically disqualified based on application form questions.
 As such we always recommend setting this type of automation to send with a delay.

 Note: The automation setting for auto-disqualified candidates is optional and can be adjusted when you select the stage where the automation occurs.

 Email template: Triggered by a user moving a candidate to a certain pipeline stage